Summary

 It is also an issue of racial justice: from 1993 to 2013, while the percentage of minority adjuncts increased 230 percent, minorities in full-time tenured teaching positions only increased 30 percent.
 As the author points out, it is tragic yet unsurprising that minorities have been relegated to dead-end, unlivable adjunct positions just when the golden ticket of higher education became most available to them.

-This is why we must pass an Adjunct Faculty Bill of Rights.
+This is why we must pass comprehensive reforms to how Massachusetts treats adjunct faculty.
 Because when our teachers are beaten down, everyone is hurt.
 It is also a matter of human decency.
 We should not expect these promising and passionate faculty to toil with wages comparable to the minimum wage, an overwhelming teaching load and little to no benefits with the expectation that they should just be grateful for doing something they love.
 The only way they can do that, though, is if they are compensated for it properly.

 The alternative is more and more burnt out adjuncts who lose passion for a subject they once loved, become overwhelmed by student debt they cannot pay off because of dismal pay, and cannot focus on teaching because they’re constantly fighting to secure teaching gigs for the next semester.